 I’m a Canadian paleontologist interested in the evolution and behaviour of dinosaurs, as well as the ecosystems they lived in.
 Right now, I’m a postdoctoral researcher at the University of Edinburgh, in Edinburgh, Scotland.
 My research now focuses on the physiology of early Paleocene mammals–the ones that took over after the dinosaurs went extinct.

 My research focuses on three main aspects of fossil vertebrates: biology, behaviour, and evolution.
 I use anatomy, functional morphology, and palaeohistology (the study of fossil tissues) to learn more about the forms, functions, and physiologies of extinct animals.
 I also interpret the group behaviours of dinosaurs using spectacular fossils where multiple individuals are preserved together.
 Finally, I aim to understand how biology and behaviour have changed through geologic time, and the forces that drove those changes.

-Much of my research focuses on Caenagnathidae, a mostly North American group of oviraptorosaurs that are very poorly known.
+Much of my PhD research focused on Caenagnathidae, a mostly North American group of oviraptorosaurs that are very poorly known.
 By reexamining old specimens and looking at newly discovered material, I’m slowly unravelling their diversity in North America.
 Recently, I’ve also been in Mongolia working on oviraptorids from the Nemegt Basin.
 Most species here are represented by complete skeletons, some of which are preserved brooding like modern birds.
 Because their anatomy is so well known, we can start asking questions about their behaviour, ecology, and evolution.
 You can check out some of my research in the publications section.
 You can see my complete CV here (I’ll try to keep it updated).
 Most of my work is hosted on ResearchGate.

 My research is funded by a number of agencies and small grants.
 These include: